fluidnotions/goto-line-ex/README.md

     }

 #Commands
-    goto-line-ex.fromHere    // Jump to line (positive or negative)  offset is current position goto-line-ex.fromKeyword // Jump to line (positive or negative>) offset is from keyword position
+    goto-line-ex.fromHere    // go to line (positive or negative)  from current position goto-line-ex.fromKeyword // go to line (positive or negative>) from keyword position